h-lima/sabinaHSBM/README.md

 Begin by preparing the input data with `hsbm.input`:

-The input data for `hsbm.input` should be a **binary matrix** representing interactions between two distinct sets of nodes.
-Rows represent one type of node (e.g., hosts), columns represent the other type (e.g., parasites), and each entry is binary: `1` indicates a link (e.g., a host-parasite interaction is observed), and `0` indicates no link.
+The input data for `hsbm.input` should be a **binary matrix** representing interactions between nodes.
+Each entry is binary: `1` indicates a link (e.g., an interaction is observed), and `0` indicates no link.
+If the network is unipartite we must set `is_bipartite = FALSE`.

 ```r
 # Set working directory